-\textbf{\textit{Ablation Study:} } To investigate the impact of syntactic/lexical embedding and semantic/dependence embedding on addressing downstream tasks, we used two tasks, namely method name prediction and solution classification.
-We examine how removing lexical embedding or dependence embedding during the fine-tuning of \approach's pre-trained model impacts the effectiveness of the approach.
-This experiment shows the importance of lexical and dependence features on the effectiveness of \approach.
+\textbf{\textit{Ablation Study:} } We investigate the impact of syntactic/lexical embedding and semantic/dependence embedding on addressing downstream tasks.
+Using method name prediction and solution classification, we examine how removing lexical embedding or dependence embedding during the fine-tuning of \approach's pre-trained model impacts the effectiveness of the approach.

 Our results show that \textit{\approach's dependence embedding is important to effectively address our downstream SE tasks}. \Cref{tab:ablation} presents the ablation study results.
 In particular, results show that models fine-tuned with only semantic information outperformed those fine-tuned with syntactic features in almost all (23/24 = 96\% of) cases.
 This result demonstrates the effectiveness of dependence embedding in addressing downstream SE tasks.